-If you are purely looking to blast out tunes on YouTube and don’t feel like using any of the beforementioned equalizers, thankfully there’s a quicker, more lightweight solution directly in your web browser.
+If you are purely looking to blast out tunes on YouTube and don’t feel like using any of the beforementioned equalizers, you could download the YouTube videos on your hard drive using our guide, but thankfully there’s a quicker, more lightweight solution directly in your web browser.

 You can download a free chrome extension called Ears by Vaux Audio to bass boost any individual tabs on your browser.
 You can also use any chrome extension on the Brave browser.

 After you’ve added the extension to your browser, just click on it in your extensions in the top-right corner to see the equalizer.

 Once you’re in the tab you wish to boost, just click on the Bass Boost button in the bottom right corner of the extension pop-up and you will hear the massive difference in bass volume.